• Skip to primary navigation

 Steak temperature guide:

-• Rare steak: cook to 125 degrees Fahrenheit.
+• Rare steak: 125 degrees Fahrenheit.

-• Medium Rare: cook to 135 degrees Fahrenheit.
+• Medium-rare steak: 135 degrees Fahrenheit.

-• Medium: cook to 145 degrees Fahrenheit.
+• Medium: 145 degrees Fahrenheit.

-• Medium Well: cook to 155 degrees Fahrenheit
+• Medium Well: 155 degrees Fahrenheit

-• Well Done: cook to 160 degrees Fahrenheit.
+• Well Done: 160 degrees Fahrenheit.

 • You can use any chimichurri recipe that you prefer to make this steak.